 BEST HOME CARE PLAN: Try YourRepair Boiler Cover Homeplan today and save even more with our exclusive deal.

-With prices starting at just £7.47 a month, 24/7 Home Rescue is the cheapest provider on our list.
+With prices starting at just £6.99 a month, 24/7 Home Rescue is the cheapest provider of boiler insurance, repair, and installation services on our list.
 They also offer a unique monthly rolling contract which means you can cancel at any time rather than having to commit to a 12-month contract like most providers.

 And you will also benefit from unlimited repairs, a 24/7 UK-based helpline, and access to a large network of fully-qualified engineers.

 BEST VALUE FOR MONEY: Rolling monthly contracts and low prices make 24/7 Home Rescue a truly cost-effective home care plan provider.

 British Gas is the best-known provider on this list and is one of the UK’s big-six utilities provider.
 This reputation is reflected in their home care plans which are the most expensive on this list but do provide you access to British Gas’ dedicated network of trained engineers.

 Choosing British Gas gives you the surety that you are signing up with an established and sizable company but service reviews are actually more mixed than some of their less-well-known rivals.
 They do offer four plans that cover everything from just your boiler to electrics and plumbing systems too.

 While they might cost a little more, British Gas do offer you a 14-day cooling-off period to let you change your mind if you want to.
 This flexibility is useful if you want to get immediate coverage but also ensure you have done your research and chosen the best provider for you.